 Lead abatement requirements apply only in states and Indian jurisdictions without any authorized lead abatement program.
-EPA has posted this information on their website which may be accessed by visiting the Lead Professionals page or contacting the National Lead Information Center (NLIC) at 1-800-424-LEAD.
+EPA has posted this information on its website which may be accessed by visiting the Lead Professionals page or contacting the National Lead Information Center (NLIC) at 1-800-424-LEAD.

 When you are working on a building or any other commercial or residential project, the following ideas can be followed:

 - Building components: Spray a light drizzle over the area that will be removed.
 Remove the piece carefully and vacuum if necessary.
 Wrap the component in 6-mil plastic sheeting and seal with duct tape.

 - Windows: After carefully removing the affected area, make sure there is not friction that can generate additional dust from other components that were not removed and that could have lead-based paint.
 Preferably remove all window components.

 - Doors and jambs: After removing the lead-based paint affected material, be sure to replace the jamb if possible.
 In some instances, this cannot be feasible so be sure to remove the stop and replace it with new material after stripping the old jamb.

 - Kitchen cabinets: Remove the contaminated portion but be sure not to remove additional lead-based paint on the walls.

 - Metal components: Have them removed from the site and clean them off-site.